The center’s International Perspectives on Urban Law and Policy course exposes students to global legal and policy issues.

 According to the United Nations, more than 50 percent of people live in cities.
 Yet, the problems of growth are often studied in isolation.

 The center takes a holistic approach to studying urban and growth management issues.
 We compare, learn from and improve upon experiences in other countries.

 Our Journal of Comparative Urban Law and Policy is a collection of articles written by our faculty, students and urban development experts.

 Graduate students from across Georgia State University and Georgia Tech’s School of City and Regional Planning apply for the Urban Fellows Program every spring.

 Through this interdisciplinary program, students examine issues related to urban growth.
-Fellows interact with experts in the field, attend monthly lectures, volunteer and publish a research paper for course credit.
+Fellows interact with experts in the field, attend lectures, volunteer and write a research paper for course credit.